Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: No. I don't.

-A: Oh ,you don't?
+A: Oh, you don't?
 High meat is when you take meat, you chop it into small pieces, then you put it in a jar and you let it start rotting.
 Decaying bacteria in the meat will start decaying itself, digesting itself and when that happens then it will cause - if you are psychotic, neurotic (it doesn't matter what it